-Application Billing & Payment
+Application Billing and Payment

-Application billing & payment is the process of generating bill (demand) against the calculated W&S application charge by the ULB and subsequent payment of the same by the citizen.
+Application billing and payment is the process of generating bill (demand) against the calculated W&S application charge by the ULB and subsequent payment of the same by the citizen.
+Fig 20.

 Fig. 20 Taxonomy of Application Billing & Payment